LudovicDubois/SmartTests/doc/Criteria/ranges.md

 For simple usage, `Range` method has an overload that calls `GetValidValue`.
 Thus, `Int.Range( 0, 10, out var value )` is exactly the same as `Int.Range( 0, 10 ).GetValidValue( out var value )`.

-In the same way, all heper methods have the same overload:
+In the same way, all helper methods have the same overload:

 1. `Int.AboveOrEqual(min, out var value)`
 2. `Int.Above(min, out var value)`